 When someone suffers a head injury during a car accident, they may experience memory loss after the crash.

 This could mean difficulty remembering events or names.
 Any kind of memory loss that accompanies a head injury indicates that the injury is severe and should be treated immediately.
-In this post, our St. Louis car accident attorney will talk about head injuries and memory loss following a car accident.

 Memory Loss Symptoms